 The Job worker shall be liable to pay GST only on the value of service portion.
 The supply of goods, after completion of job work, by a registered job worker shall not be included in the aggregate turnover of the registered job worker as the supply of said goods shall be treated as the supply of goods by the principal.
 However, the value of goods or services used by the job worker for carrying out the job work will be included in the value of services supplied by the job worker.

-In certain cases, Job contract can be initiated by a principal with a third-party job work service provider by declaring the premises of the job worker as additional place of business in the GST registration.
+In certain cases, Job contract can be initiated by a principal with a third-party job work service provider by declaring the premises of the job worker as an additional place of business in the GST registration.
 In case the job worker is already registered under GST, then declaring the premises of the job worker under additional place of business is not required.

 Special Conditions for Job Worker under GST